MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 2. Upload your *.pbix* file to the first (usually *development*) stage.

-3. Deploy your content to the next (*test*) stage.
+3. Deploy your content to the next stage.
 After deployment, the changes you made will apply to the entire dataset you're using.

 4. Review the changes you made in each stage, and after you verify them, deploy to the next stage until you get to the final stage.